Hants & Surrey Branch14th September 2017 by Michele Auborn

 Telephone: 0118 9730334

-We have been a branch since the early 1980s, and for a considerable time now have been meeting every second Sunday of the month at Normandy Village Hall, Manor Fruit Farm, Glaziers Lane, Normandy, GU3 2DD, an attractive hall with a very interesting history of its own – plus its own website.
-Check out : http://normandyvillagehall.org/about-nvh/
+We have been a branch since the early 1980s, and for a considerable time now have been meeting every second Sunday of the month at Normandy Village Hall, Manor Fruit Farm, Glaziers Lane, Normandy, GU3 2DD.

 Our meetings are split between all day fairs and half day regular branch meetings.

 The regular meetings start at 2pm, and last a couple of hours, chatting about our collections and meeting new friends!
-So if you are a card collector who either lives locally, or fancies a drive now the nights are getting lighter, do come along.
-The rest of this year’s branch meeting dates are August 11, September 8, November 10 and December 8.
+So if you are a card collector who either lives locally, or will be visiting this area, do come along.
+Not many left now, only November 10 and December 8.

-You might notice some gaps here, well those months are reserved for our quarterly All Day Fairs and Auctions.
-And if you did not attend last month, you missed our 141st fair!
+If you did not attend this event last time, you missed our 141st fair!
 As usual it was open from 10am to 4pm, which hopefully gave everyone a chance to look through the goodly range of local and visiting Dealers, plus view the auction, starting at at 2.30pm and usually completed by 4pm.
+Speaking of auction, yes you can bid in our auction by post.
+The bidding goes up as follows:

-All postage and packaging costs are payable by the successful bidder, and payment must be made, with invoice, within 7 days of receipt.
+Oh and all postage and packaging costs are payable by the successful bidder, plus payment must be made, with invoice, within 7 days of receipt.

 [Our featured card is number 7 of Pattrieouex`s 1928 series “The English and Welsh Counties”.
 A most attractive set.
 This particular card shows Guildford and refers to the many lavender fields which were in the area, producing cologne etc for Yardley and many other companies.
 If anyone has a nice early trade card they would like us to display here … please contact us.
 We did come across a great article which you might like to read on the subject, and the link to that is – http://www.surreylife.co.uk/out-about/walks/the-secret-of-surrey-lavender-1-1570163